dlebansais/Easly-Language/Doc/Nodes/Expression/BinaryConditionalExpression.md

 ## Events

-Binary conditional expressions operating on events use the built-in EventBase class.
-This class declares the || and && operators, and the IsSignaled property.
-Combining operators gives an EventBase object, and then the compiler adds a call to IsSignaled.
+Binary conditional expressions operating on events use the built-in `EventBase` class.
+This class declares the `||` and `&&` operators, and the `IsSignaled` property.
+Combining operators gives an `EventBase` object, and then the compiler adds a call to `IsSignaled`.

 <!---
 Mode=Default